camilaagw/DS-DE-training-notes/1-Big-Data-Specialization-coursera/Readme.md

 True
 ```

+Tips for optimization:
+- Specify number of partitions when appropriate with partitionBy(n) or numPartitions argument
+- Use known partitioner to reduce shuffles
+- When creating an RDD from another, use `preservePartitioning=True` if the transformation does not change the keys

 ## Serialization: Transfer data and code

 Serialization is the process of translating data structures or object state into a format that can be stored (for example, in a file or memory buffer, or transmitted across a network connection link) and reconstructed later in the same or another computer environment